thu-ml/tianshou/README.md

 ## Acknowledgment

 Tianshou was previously a reinforcement learning platform based on TensorFlow.
 You can check out the branch [`priv`](https://github.com/thu-ml/tianshou/tree/priv) for more detail.
-Many thanks to [Haosheng Zou](https://github.com/HaoshengZou)'s pioneering work for `Tianshou<=0.1.1`.
+Many thanks to [Haosheng Zou](https://github.com/HaoshengZou)'s pioneering work for Tianshou before version 0.1.1.

 We would like to thank [TSAIL](http://ml.cs.tsinghua.edu.cn/) and [Institute for Artificial Intelligence, Tsinghua University](http://ai.tsinghua.edu.cn/) for providing such an excellent AI research platform.